wkumari/draft-wkumari-dnsop-multiple-responses/README.md

    www.example.com and got back answers for www.invalid.com you couldn't tell if these were actually from invalid.com or if an attacker was trying to get bad information for invalid.com into your cache.
-In a world of ubiquitious DNSSEC deployment [Ed note: By the time this document is published, there *will* be ubiquitous DNSSEC :-) ] the iterative server can validate the information and trust it.
+In a world of ubiquitous DNSSEC deployment [Ed note: By the time this document is published, there *will* be ubiquitous DNSSEC :-) ] the iterative server can validate the information and trust it.

 3. Terminology

    Additional records  Additional records are records that the
-      authorative nameserver has included in the Additional section.
+      authoritative nameserver has included in the Additional section.

    Primary query  A Primary query (or primary question) is a QNAME that
       the name server operator would like to return additional answers